Cross Species Functional Alignment

 Note: for this join we specify

-so that the same gene can be matched
+multiple = "all" so that the same gene can be matched

-across multiple human tissues.
+across multiple human tissues and multiple mouse ages.

 R